AceOfKestrels/Brain/Development/Angular/observables.md

     subject.subscribe( value => console.log(value) )
 }
 ```
-On subscription, the defined function will immediately be called as if `next` was used.
+On subscription, current value will be emitted as if `next` was called.

 ## RxJS
 Observables are part of the `RxJS` package.
 If it is not installed already, use the following command to install it: